Spagettileg/virtual-cookboox/README.md

     - Click back page control to revisit summary recipe selection page
     - Click on the navbar brand logo 'Virtual Cookbook' to return to home page
     - Leave the application by using normal browser control
-3. Options to [Edit](#edit-recipes) & [Delete](#delete-recipes) tested in their respective categories
+3. Logged in users have options to [Edit](#edit-recipes) & [Delete](#delete-recipes) tested in their respective categories

 ##### Navigation Testing
 ###### •	Navbar tests
 - CRUD Operations tested = **READ**
-1. Hover on 'Virtual Cookbook' navbar brand for text to change from pea green #61892F to lime green #86C232
+1. Hover on 'Virtual Cookbook' navbar brand for pea green (#61892F) text to flip from 'Virtual' to 'Cookbook'.
+There is a 2 second cycle time to complete this process
 2. Click on ‘Virtual Cookbook’ navbar brand from anywhere within the website
 3. User will be routed back to home page
+4. Hover on 'My Recipes' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
+5. Click on 'My Recipes' button to take user to profile.html page (Logged in users only)
-4. Hover on 'Add Recipe' button for colour to change from pea green #61892F to lime green #86C232
+4. Hover on 'Add Recipe' button for colour to change from pea green #61892F to lime green #86C232 (Logged in users only)
-5. Click on 'Add Recipe' button to take user to [Add Recipe](#add-recipes) data entry template
+5. Click on 'Add Recipe' button to take user to [Add Recipe](#add-recipes) data entry template (Logged in users only)

 ###### •	Homepage portfolio
 - CRUD Operations tested = **READ**
 1. Go to home page
 2. Click on food genre image
-3. User is passed through to list of recipes, with summary information, that belong to the selected food genre
+3. All Users are passed through to list of recipes, with summary information, that belong to the selected food genre
 4. Click navbar brand logo 'Virtual Cookbook' to return to homepage in readiness to select a different food genre

 ###### •	Footer links tests
 - CRUD Operations tested = **READ**
 1. Go to footer section
 2. Click social media icons (LinkedIn & GitHub)
-3. User is passed through to website authors’ actual live pages
+3. All Users are passed through to website authors’ actual live pages
 4. Click on 'contact' link
-5. User is passed through to website authors' personal linkedin live page
+5. All Users are passed through to website authors' personal linkedin live page

 ###### •	Other Buttons / Icon functionality tests
 *Social Media*